RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/data_buyer_toolkit/README.md

 ## Overview

-The `data_buyer_toolkit` package is a modular, published Python library for analyzing, preprocessing, and scoring U.S. federal job postings for third-party data acquisition demand.
+The `data_demand_mapper` package is a modular, published Python library for analyzing, preprocessing, and scoring U.S. federal job postings for third-party data acquisition demand.

 It is a core component of the broader **Public Sector Data Demand Research Framework**, but can also be used independently as a lightweight toolkit for real-time job analysis and data buyer detection.